Measure component power

 Measure screen on power at minimum and maximum display/backlight brightness.
 To set minimum brightness:

 • Use the Android UI (not recommended).
 Set the Settings > Display Brightness slider to the minimum display brightness.
-However, the Android UI allows setting brightness only to a minimum of 10-20% of the possible panel/backlight brightness, and does not allow setting brightness so low that the screen might not be visible without great effort.
+However, the Android UI allows setting brightness only to a minimum of 10-20% of the possible panel or backlight brightness, and doesn't allow setting brightness so low that the screen might not be visible without great effort.

 • Use a sysfs file (recommended).
 If available, use a sysfs file to control panel brightness all the way down to the minimum brightness supported by the hardware.